lineality/Online_Voting_Using_One_Time_Pads/README.md

 ### Case Study in 2025 Diaspora Elections
 - Ukraine in 2025 is facing pressure to hold elections while it is being invaded by a hostile neighboring country and while much of its population has fled to non-hostile neighboring countries.
-- What would the requirements be for a sufficiently robust diapora-flexible election to be held?
+- What would the requirements be for a sufficiently robust diaspora-flexible election to be held?

 ### Case study in password handling: